remithomas/rt-headtitle/README.md

 ZF2 HeadTitle plugin

-With this plugin you can easily set title from yours controllers
+With this plugin you can easily set title from yours controllers actions

 How to install ?
 ============